hiking-gang/hiking-blog/blog/2024-09-29-kaunertal/2024-09-29-kaunertal.md

 Where:
 Kaunertal (Rauhekopfhuette)

+## Arrival

-## arrival (from Stuttgart) by 🚝 and 🚌
+from Stuttgart by 🚝 and 🚌

-		- ride to Landeck
+### Ride to Landeck
 			- Saturday ![arrival-train.png](./assets/arrival-train.png)
+### Landeck to Fernergries

-		- continue by bus to [Feichten](https://www.kaunertal.com/de/Ihr-Kaunertal/Orte-Sehenswuerdigkeiten/Kaunertal-Feichten) at the [Kaunertal](https://www.kaunertal.com/de) up to the climbing area Fernegries, direct at the tollway
+continue by bus to [Feichten](https://www.kaunertal.com/de/Ihr-Kaunertal/Orte-Sehenswuerdigkeiten/Kaunertal-Feichten) at the [Kaunertal](https://www.kaunertal.com/de) up to the climbing area Fernegries, direct at the tollway
 			- connections ~ 1.5h ![arrival-bus.png](./assets/arrival-bus.png)
 	- **ascent**: from the bus stop Fernegries to Fernegarten passing Gepatschgletscher
 	- ascent from Gepatschhaus